Dinel13/Go-green-projects/README.md

 **Data must provided**

-Provide image to be predict.
+Provide image to be predict with key "img".

 **Data example** All fields must be sent.